ansys/pyedb/doc/source/user_guide/edb_information_queries/get_layout_bounding_box.rst

 Getting layout size
 ===================

-This section describes how to retrieve the layout size by getting the bounding box:
+This tutorial shows how to retrieve the layout size by getting the bounding box.

 .. autosummary::
    :toctree: _autosummary